Hands-On Tutorial: Geo Join¶

 Let’s configure the Join conditions.

-Let’s keep the default Left join type and the Match when all the following conditions are satisfied selection.
+Keep the default Match when all conditions are satisfied.

 Set “Column from” to 20_miles and the join condition to Contains.